Search for the radiative leptonic decay $D^+\to\gamma e^+\nu_e$ using Deep Learning: Deep-learning-based signal identification

 \end{linenomath*} where $\omega_0^j(U_{\rm miss}^j)=1$, $p^{\rm BKG}_{i-1}(U_{\rm miss})$ represents the normalized probability density function for the remaining background shape after the $(i-1)$-th iteration, and $p^{\rm BKG}_{\rm orig}(U_{\rm miss})$ denotes the original background shape before applying the DNN output veto.
-For each iteration, the DNN is re-trained, and both $p^{\rm BKG}_{i-1}(U_{\rm miss})$ and $\omega_i^j(U_{\rm miss}^j)$ are updated.
-Intuitively, the process converges when $p^{\rm BKG}_{i-1}(U_{\rm miss})$ approaches $p^{\rm BKG}_{\rm orig}(U_{\rm miss})$, resulting in a trivial background shape that facilitates signal extraction.
-In practice as illustrated in Figure~\ref{fig:iter}, this iterative approach partially corrects the $D^+\to\pi^0 e^+\nu_e$ background shape, while successfully retrieves the original for other inclusive background shape.
+For each iteration, the DNN was re-trained, and both $p^{\rm BKG}_{i-1}(U_{\rm miss})$ and $\omega_i^j(U_{\rm miss}^j)$ were updated.
+Intuitively, the process converged when $p^{\rm BKG}_{i-1}(U_{\rm miss})$ approached $p^{\rm BKG}_{\rm orig}(U_{\rm miss})$, resulting in a trivial background shape that facilitates signal extraction.
+In practice, as shown in Figure~\ref{fig:iter}, this iterative approach partially corrects the $D^+\to\pi^0 e^+\nu_e$ background shape while successfully retrieves the original one for other inclusive background shape.
 This result demonstrates both its effectiveness and limitations in addressing the mass correlation issue.
-Furthermore, another machine-learning technique called {\it model ensemble} is employed.
-With some randomness factors incorporated in the training such as network initialization, batch processing sequence and dropout~\cite{Srivastava:2014kpo}, we train a total of 20 DNNs in parallel in each iteration.
-The outputs of these DNNs are averaged for each event during inference, creating an ensemble DNN that offers better robustness and generalization than any single DNN model.
+Furthermore, another machine-learning technique called {\it model ensemble} was employed.
+With some randomness factors incorporated in the training, such as network initialization, batch processing sequence, and dropout~\cite{Srivastava:2014kpo}, we trained a total of 20 DNNs in parallel in each iteration.
+The outputs of these DNNs were averaged for each event during inference, creating an ensemble DNN that offers better robustness and generalization than any single DNN model.